sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 * If the marker is the home location, then the home icon is shown, it depends of the uploaded OSD font, it's usually a little house or the H letter.
 Below the marker is the distance, in meters/kilometers if the OSD is set to metric or UK, and in feet/miles if imperial.

 * If the marker is a POI sent by the optional ESP32 LoRa Module, the markers are letters A, B, C etc, and below is also the distance, same as above.
-Additionally left and right of the marker will be display the link quality (4 bars  = 100% of packets received, 3 bars = 75%, 2 bars = 50%, 1 bar = 25%, X = link lost), and the relative heading of the other aicrafts : If you and the other aircraft are going in the exact same direction the relative heading arrow will point up.
+Additionally left and right of the marker will be displayed the link quality (4 bars  = 100% of packets received, 3 bars = 75%, 2 bars = 50%, 1 bar = 25%, X = link lost), and the relative heading of the other aicrafts : If you and the other aircraft are going in the exact same direction the relative heading arrow will point up.
 If your two aircrafts are going opposite directions then the arrow will point down.

 ##  Troubleshooting